buzduganalex1/DevExperienceVanillaJs/README.md

 - Sprite.js (object used for representing an alien/sprite)
 - GameManager.js (object used for holding the game logic)
 - AlienFactory.js (Factory used for instantiating random aliens)
+- MultiStateSprite.js (Used for handling the state of sprites better)

 Create invaders